Ozol-alt/SlimeVR-Tracker-ESP-SPI/README.md

+# Why do I fork this

+For my own purpose to test some changes in code such as using SPI to communicate with mpu9250 or to copy some code from demorianjh's ICM-20948.

 # SlimeVR Tracker firmware for ESP

 Firmware for ESP8266 / ESP32 microcontrollers and different IMU sensors to use them as a vive-like trackers in VR.